WangLabforComputationalBiology/NanoBERTa-ASP/README.md

-# NanoBERTa
+# NanoBERTa-ASP
-Predicting Nanobody Binding Epitopes Based on a Pretrained RoBERTa-based Model
+Predicting Nanobody Binding Epitopes Based on a Pretrained RoBERTa Model
 # Model Description
-The NanoBERTa is based on the Roberta architecture.
+The NanoBERTa-ASP is based on the RoBERTa architecture.
 # Usage
   ## Download data
     -To download the required data from the respective databases: